alphagov/government-service-design-manual/service-manual/the-team/recruitment/performance-analyst-jd.md

     url: /service-manual/the-team
 ---

-*NOTE: the following template was used to advertise a performance analyst vacancy at GDS*

 ## Job description

 Digital Performance Analysts sit at the heart of [a team](/service-manual/the-team), working to specify, collect and present the key performance data and analysis for their service.
 The post holder will be part of a revolution in the way in which government continuously measures, assesses, and improves performance in transacting with the public.